harvard-edtech/edtech-guide/ComprehensiveGuide.md

 );
 ```

 You can stub multiple requests and Raixa will automatically know which to stub based on the method and path.
-If your component sends multiple requests to the _same_ method and path combo, then intersperse `stubServerRequest` throughout your test code, only stubbing right before your component sends the request.
+If your component sends multiple requests to the _same_ method and path combo, then intersperse `stubServerEndpoint` throughout your test code, only stubbing right before your component sends the request.

 ## Running Tests